 "Flash cookie" refers to Locally Shared Objects (LSO), which operate in the same way as cookies and store the preferred settings for operators as Flash or Silverlight.
 More often, LSO cannot be managed by browser, but a special tool is required:

 The Adobe Setting Manager for LSO using Flash

-The Global Storage Settings Panel allows choosing the space on hard drive that websites can use to store information, including for websites not yet visited (from zero to unlimited).
+The Global Storage Settings Panel allows choosing the space on a hard drive that websites can use to store information, including for websites not yet visited (from zero to unlimited).
 If one wants to change the settings for the websites a user has already visited, they access "Website Storage Settings Panel".
-A user can choose the information storage level for a website or can erase the settings for a website, so that when he/ she will visit it again, the global settings chosen in the Global Storage Settings Panel can be used.
+A user can choose the information storage level for a website or can erase the settings for a website so that when he/ she will visit it again, the global settings chosen in the Global Storage Settings Panel can be used.

 The Adobe Setting Manager for LSO using Silverlight

 Open the Silverlight application.
 Click on the Application Storage tab to see which of the websites uses the storage applications.

 The add-on extensions were also created by Firefox (Click&Clean, Objection, Better Privacy).